Gummy Smile Correction

 How can I learn more about cosmetic gum surgery?

 Cosmetic gum surgery is an ideal solution for multiple gum conditions.
-For more information on what is cosmetic dentistry, how you can get cosmetic gum surgery and gummy smile correction in NYC, please call our cosmetic dentist office at 212-505-0295 or schedule an appointment online.
+For more information on what cosmetic dentistry is, how you can get cosmetic gum surgery and gummy smile correction on Long Island, please call our cosmetic dentist office at 516-340-6012 or schedule an appointment online.
 Dr. Kate Brayman and our friendly office staff invite any and all questions.
+We welcome residents of Woodbury, Syosset, Oyster Bay, Huntington, Melville, and Plainview to schedule a consultation with us.

 Major Insurance Providers Accepted